Jerry Bailey: Career accomplishments

-Regarded as one of the world's all-time greatest jockeys, Bailey's mounts won 5,893 races and $296 million during a 31-year riding career.
+Regarded as one of the world's all-time greatest jockeys, Bailey's mounts won 5,894 races and more than $296 million during a 31-year riding career, second only to jockey Pat Day at the time of Bailey's retirement.

 At the time of his retirement in January 2006, he ranked No. 2 on the career North American money list and still ranks No. 3.
-He won each Triple Crown race twice (his winning Kentucky Derby rides through traffic on Sea Hero in 1993 and Grindstone in 1996 are considered two of the best in modern Derby history); scored a record five wins in the Breeders' Cup Classic, the richest race in the U.S.; notched a record four victories in the Dubai World Cup, the world's richest race; and is the only jockey ever to win America's Eclipse Award for Outstanding Jockey seven times, including an unprecedented four straight years (2000–2003).
+He won each Triple Crown race twice (his winning Kentucky Derby rides through traffic on Sea Hero in 1993 and Grindstone in 1996 are considered two of the best in modern Derby history); and scored a record five wins in the Breeders' Cup Classic, the richest race in the U.S., along with other Breeders' Cup categories, totalling 15 victories in all, a record Bailey shares with only Hall of Fame jockey Chris McCarron.

+He earned a record four victories in the Dubai World Cup, the world's richest race, and is the only jockey ever to win America's Eclipse Award for Outstanding Jockey seven times, including an unprecedented four straight years (2000–2003).

-Bailey had many prominent mounts, but will be best remembered as the regular jockey of Cigar, who tied the modern North American record for consecutive wins at 16, including an undefeated Horse of the Year campaign in 1995 capped by a win in the Breeders Cup Classic.
-The next spring, Bailey and Cigar teamed to win the inaugural Dubai World Cup.
+Bailey had many prominent mounts, but will be best remembered as the regular jockey of Cigar, who tied the modern North American record for sixteen consecutive wins, including an undefeated Horse of the Year campaign in 1995, capped by a win in the Breeders Cup Classic.
+The next spring, jockey and horse teamed to win the inaugural Dubai World Cup.
+After Cigar retired to stud, Bailey visited him regularly in Lexington, Kentucky, up until he died in 2014.
+Bailey said, "He was just a cool horse.
+He was charismatic and he loved people.
+We know how good he was on the track, how he dominated horses.
+I was just always interested in what he was doing at the barn."

 Bailey was inducted into the American Racing Hall of Fame in 1995.
 He was chosen by his peers to receive the George Woolf Memorial Jockey Award in 1992, which honors riders whose careers and personal character earn esteem for the individual and the sport of racing.
 In 1993, he received the Mike Venezia Memorial Award, honoring jockeys who exemplify extraordinary sportsmanship and citizenship, from the New York Racing Association.
 Bailey also won the All-Star Jockey Championship in 2001 and 2004 at Lone Star Park.